-One misconception we often see while providing kitchen counter replacement estimates is the fact that most people think their only option for kitchen counters is granite, granite is great.
-We agree too, though granite is the most widely used counter option in kitchens and bathrooms for several years now, due to its durability, longevity, and appeal, it’s still expensive.
+One misconception we often see while providing kitchen counter replacement estimates is the fact that most people think their only option for kitchen counters is granite.
+We agree that granite is the most widely used counter option in kitchens and bathrooms for several years now, due to its durability, longevity, and appeal, it’s still expensive.
 Additionally, it’s very heavy thus requiring reinforced cabinets and requires constant upkeep.

 - Soap Stone